Biodiesel 101: Your Questions About Biodiesel Answered

 Strong performance — Fleets throughout North America wouldn’t use biodiesel blends if the fuel didn’t perform.
 In some areas, biodiesel actually outperforms petroleum diesel.
 For instance, the ASTM specification for biodiesel requires a minimum Cetane number of 47, compared with the petroleum diesel spec of 40.
 Higher Cetane equals a shorter ignition time and better performance.
 Also, the removal of sulfur in ULSD took the lubricity out of the fuel.
 A B2 blend can double the amount of lubricity in the fuel.
 Modern diesel engines rely, in part, on fuel to aid in the lubricating process.

 Lower emissions — A B20 blend has been shown to reduce particulate matter and carbon monoxide emissions by more than 10% and unburned hydrocarbons by more than 20% in heavy-duty highway engines.
-Also, biodiesel has been shown to reduce greenhouse gas emissions by up to 86% and fossil fuel use by 80% compared with petroleum diesel.
+Also, biodiesel has been shown to reduce greenhouse gas emissions by up to 86% compared with petroleum diesel.

 Good for business — Clean air regulations on are the rise, and these days it’s common for companies to have sustainability plans of their own that apply to both their operations and vendors.
 Walmart, for example, has a stated goal of reducing emissions in its supply chain by 1 gigaton by 2030.
 These organizations want to fill their vehicles with renewable fuels that help them reduce their carbon footprints — and they expect the same from fleets they work with.